 Data visualization is important because it allows data analysts to convey their findings to colleagues and stakeholders who might not otherwise understand them.
 If you’re considering a future in either business analytics or intelligence, then you might consider learning Tableau to prepare for the professional workplace.

 In data, a Structured Query Language (SQL) is used for managing relational database management systems, which use relational databases usually structured into tables.
 As a result, data professionals use MySQL to store data securely and perform routine data analysis.
-While the program has some limitations, MySQL typically fits well within many businesses' existing data systems.
+While the program has limitations, MySQL typically fits well within many businesses' existing data systems.

 In particular, you should consider learning MySQL if you would like to work in tech on web applications.